Speak to a BAILIFF Expert - £35

 This action is unlawful because the enforcement agent did not comply with Regulation 25 of the Taking Control of Goods Regulations 2013.

-A valid levy is a compliant Regulation 15 Controlled Goods Agreement.
+A valid levy is a compliant Regulation 15 controlled goods agreement.

 If the enforcement agent did not have a valid levy then the attendance to remove is disqualified along with any fees the enforcement agent charged in respect of attending to remove.

-Some bailiffs call this a "van fee" or "ATR" but any fee indicating a charge for attending to remove is disqualified and are all recoverable from the creditor through the courts.
+Some bailiffs call this a "van fee" or "ATR" but any fee indicating a charge for attending to remove is disqualified and all are recoverable from the creditor through the courts.

 You can claim damages against the creditor and recover the goods or the replacement cost of the goods if they have already been sold or were removed without the statutory time limit being complied with.

-Regulation 26 prescribes a list of particulars the Notice of Re-Entry must comply with in order to be legally valid.
+Regulation 26 prescribes a list of particulars the notice of re-entry must comply with in order to be legally valid.

-This is what the prescribed Notice of Re-Entry should contain and what it should look like.
+This is what the prescribed notice of re-entry should contain and what it should look like.
 Example

 Use the law to make sworn statement of truth proving the statutory time limit was not complied with.

-You make a formal complaint and a letter before action addressed to the council/court or creditor enclosing the above sworn statement of truth.
-You ask for everything to be refunded and where applicable, all goods/vehicle be returned at their expense.
+You make a formal complaint and a letter before action addressed to the council, court or creditor enclosing the above sworn statement of truth.
+You ask for everything to be refunded and where applicable, all goods or vehicle to be returned at their expense.

 Formal complaint letter and "letter before action" setting out your "grounds" for your claim.